TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 configuration dict is constructed using Python code, this is straightforward, but a problem arises when the configuration is provided via a text file (e.g. JSON, YAML).
-In a text file, there is no standard way to distinguish ``sys.stderr`` from the literal string ``'sys.stderr'``.
+In a text file, there is no standard way to distinguish ``sys.stderr`` kutoka the literal string ``'sys.stderr'``.
 To facilitate this distinction, the configuration system looks for certain special prefixes in string values and treat them specially.
-For example, if the literal string ``'ext://sys.stderr'`` is provided as a value in the configuration, then the ``ext://`` will be stripped off and the remainder of the value processed using normal import mechanisms.
+For example, if the literal string ``'ext://sys.stderr'`` is provided as a value in the configuration, then the ``ext://`` will be stripped off and the remainder of the value processed using normal agiza mechanisms.

 The handling of such prefixes is done in a way analogous to protocol
 handling: there is a generic mechanism to look for prefixes which